 PV is a chronic disease: It's not curable, but it can usually be managed effectively for long periods.
-Careful medical supervision and therapy to keep hematocrit or hemoglobin levels near normal are important.
+Careful medical supervision and therapy to keep the hematocrit concentration (amount of red blood cells compared with total volume of blood) near normal are important. .

 Types of PV Treatment

 Doctors use two main initial treatments for PV: